jashneet-bhatia/yash-datalake/README.md

 --------------------------------------------------------------------------
 The aim of Yash Azure Quick start solution is to showcase the capabilities of Server less Data Lake in the Azure Cloud.
 - Yash Data Lake in Azure Cloud showcases features such as
+	* Data Ingestion
+		* Batch
+		* Streaming
+	* Data Processing
+		* Batch
+		* Real Time
-	* Data ingestion
+	* Data Governance
-	* Real-time analytics over continuous stream of data
+		* Meta data management
-	* Batch analytics using the data available in the Data Lake
+		* Data Lineage
+		* Data Security
 	* Ad-Hoc analytics for exploring different data insights and visualization
-	* Data governanace

 <br />
 The deployment  of Quick start Data lake also includes an optional wizard and a sample dataset that is used  to demonstrate data lake capabilities.